sschuberth/gfw-msys1-packages/README.md

     	smudge = lzma -d
     	required

 If you let the mingwGitDevEnv installer clone the packages repository this is already done for you.
+Otherwise you may want to use the _config.template_ file.

 # Getting involved